 “I just have a saying… I never want somebody use the term, ‘Let me catch you up on it.’
 I want to have already known.”

-By getting involved early, you can have all the departments synchronized like clockwork.
+By getting involved early, you can have integrate marketing and product development until all the departments synchronize like clockwork.
 Then you avoid having the production team fling new products over the wall at your marketing department with the addendum, “Best of luck!”

 So to recap…